-Cape Town is an incredible city with tons of activities and attractions.
+Cape Town is an incredible city with many great activities and amazing attractions.
 Regardless if you come here for the first time or you’re a frequent visitor sometimes it’s difficult to choose between hundreds of things to do here.
 We’ve put together this list of things to do in Cape Town based on one’s interests to make your choice easier.
-Whether you are an adventure lover, a culture vulture or a foodie you’ll find here the best activities to include in your Cape Town itinerary.
+Whether you are an adventure lover, a culture vulture, or a foodie you’ll find here the best activities to include in your Cape Town itinerary.

 9 Must-do things in Cape Town

 There are some things that just can’t be skipped when visiting Cape Town.
 Here is a list of 9 such activities that we as local recommend to every tourist coming to the city.

 More information on the highlights of Cape Town you can find in our post 17 Must-visit places in Cape Town.

 Take a cable car up to Table Mountain